campa-consortium/pals/source/parameters/reference.md

 energy and time is computed.

 For a `BeginningEle` element, parameters of this group are user settable.
-For all other element types, the parameters of this group are calculated by  and are not user settable.
+For all other element kinds, the parameters of this group are calculated by  and are not user settable.